 - p4d_master A master/commit server. - p4d_replica A replica with all metadata from the master (not filtered in any way). - p4d_filtered_replica A filtered replica or filtered forwarding replica. - p4d_edge An edge server. - p4d_edge_replica Replica of an edge server.
-If used,

-- '-S <TargetServerID>' is required. - p4broker An SDP host running only a broker, with no p4d. - p4proxy An SDP host running a proxy with no p4d.
+If used, '-S <TargetServerID>' is required. - p4broker An SDP host running only a standalone p4broker, with no p4d. - p4proxy An SDP host running only a standalone p4p with no p4d.

--tp <TargetPort>
+- -tp <TargetPort>

-Specify the target port.
+- Specify the target port.
 Use only if ServerType is p4proxy and p4broker.

--lp <ListenPort>
+- -lp <ListenPort>